garrandall/popular-music-data/tracks/peak-of-love-bobby-mcclure.md

 I wanna reach the peak of love
 Baby, I got to reach the peak of love
-Ooh, I wanna reach the peak of love
+Oh, I wanna reach the peak of love
 That's what I want
 That's what I want